 Now that I got my otaku hipster moment out of the way, I think I’ll actually do some reviewing for once.
 Nothing personal, everyone.

 Kino’s Journey is an anime series that is exactly what it implies in the title.
-There’s the traveler named Kino and her trusty motorrad (talking motorcycle) named Hermes.
+There’s the traveler named Kino and their trusty motorrad (talking motorcycle) named Hermes.
 They both visit all the different countries in this world.
 Kino does have a rule for each visit.
-She stays three days and two nights in each place partially because she doesn’t want to overstay her welcome and become a citizen of wherever she visits among another major reason that won’t be revealed lest I spoil a big part of her backstory.
-She learns about the cultures and traditions of each nation she visits while also trying to survive.
-I mean, she’s armed to the teeth with guns (known as Persuaders in this universe), tons of knives, and her wits should she ever have to fight in danger.
+They stay three days and two nights in each place partially because they don’t want to overstay their welcome and become a citizen of wherever they visit among other major reasons that won’t be revealed lest I spoil a big part of her backstory.
+They learn about the cultures and traditions of each nation they visit while also trying to survive.
+I mean, they’re armed to the teeth with guns (known as Persuaders in this universe), tons of knives, and their wits should they ever have to fight in danger.
 Kino and Hermes keep on visiting this vast world while observing what people are like.

 Adjustable Point System:

 Add 1-2 points if you like watching cerebral stories.

 Add 1 point if you’re a fan of Ryutaro Nakamura’s work.

 Subtract 2-3 points if you can’t stand philosophical subjects.

 -The ending can feel incomplete

 Final Score: 8/10 points